WILMAPCO’s Transportation Planning Guide

-What is the Transportation Improvement Program (TIP)?
+Transportation Improvement Program (TIP)?

 The Transportation Improvement Program (TIP) contains projects to be funded over the next three years.
 If you have an idea for specific projects, you should let us know during the TIP process.
 We hold meetings in the fall and winter for you to learn what projects are under consideration.
 If you would like to add a project, you can complete a TIP submission form, available on-line our at our office.
 Once WILMAPCO has your submission form, we can enter it into the pool of possible projects identified through the system by the state agencies.
 You can then attend TIP meetings and WILMAPCO council meetings to view the process and ensure that your voice is heard regarding your suggestion.

 How We Help to Improve Mobility

 Federal transportation legislation encourages transportation agencies to provide convenient and accessible alternatives to driving.
 We are concentrating on two approaches: improving the flow of traffic on the roads and developing alternatives that allow people to get around without their cars.

 In order for you to get involved, you have to know what’s going on.
 We do our best to provide you with different ways to learn about upcoming projects and opportunities to participate.
 Here are just a few of the tools available to you.